trek-view/gopro-metadata/max/README.md

 ### Unprocessed Videos (.360)

 The GoPro MAX writes .360 files to the SD card. .360 is a GoPro proprietary format. .360's use EAC projections.

+Video file names are preface with `GS` and increase sequentially numerically based on existing files on memory card (e.g. `GS018423.360`, `GS018424.360`.

+When shooting video longer than 8 mins (about 4GB), GoPro creates a new .360 file (put another way; .360 video files are chunked into 8min/4gb outputs).

 #### 360 Video (output .`360`)